JibbSmart/JoyShockMapper/README.md

 L+R = Q    # Ultimate Ability
 ```

 To enable a simultaneous binding, both buttons need to be pressed within a very short time of each other.
 Doing so will ignore the individual button bindings and apply the specified binding until either of the button is released.
-Simultaneous bindings also support tap & hold bindings just like other mappings.
+Simultaneous bindings also support tap & hold bindings as well as modifiers just like other mappings.
 This feature is great to make use of the dpad diagonals, or to add JSM specific features like gyro calibration and gyro control without taking away accessible buttons.

+The time window in which both buttons need to be pressed can be changed by assigning a different number of milliseconds to ```SIM_PRESS_WINDOW```.
+This setting cannot be changed by modeshift (covered later).

 #### 1.4 Chorded Press
 Chorded press works differently from Simultaneous Press, despite being similar at first blush.
 A chorded press mapping allows you to override a button mapping when the chord button is down.
 This enables a world of different practical combinations, allowing you to have contextual bindings.
 Here's an example for Left 4 Dead 2, that would enable you to equip items without lifting the thumb from the left stick.